 - You must be a resident of Oklahoma.

 Homestead Exemption applications are accepted at any time throughout the year.
-However, the application must be filed by March 15 or within 30 days from the date of issue on the "Notice of Change in Assessed Value of Real Estate" to be approved for the current year.
+However, the application must be filed by March 15 or within 30 days from the mailing date indicated on the "Notice of Increase in Valuation of Real Property" to be approved for the current year.
 Any application filed after these dates cannot be approved until the following year.

 - Online—You may fill out and submit the Homestead Exemption application online.

-- In Person—You may apply for Homestead Exemption at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) or within 30 days from the date of issue on the "Notice of Change in Assessed Value of Real Estate".
-Our office is located at Tulsa County Administration Building, Room 215, 500 S. Denver, Tulsa, OK 74103.
+- In Person—You may apply for Homestead Exemption at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) or within 30 days from the mailing date indicated on the "Notice of Increase in Valuation of Real Property".
+Our office is located at Tulsa County Headquarters, 5th floor, 218 W. Sixth St., Tulsa, OK 74119.

 - By Mail—You may download and fill out the Homestead Exemption Application and return it by mail to this address: